bhaskar2840/react_learn/README.md

 # 👀React

--React is a frontend frame-work library that is maintained by facebook and is used to create UI.
+- React is a frontend frame-work library that is maintained by facebook and is used to create UI.
-- it is library created by facebook
+- it is library created by facebook.

 >Installtion of packages
 ```cmd
 npm init